jimfinnis/gronk/README.md

 There are a few special commands accessible through the `{{..}}` mechanism, see the default pages for these once you have the system running.

+Install with "python3 setup.py install" as usual.
+Should work now; had some problems with data files.